wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 **The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode***.

-## Elaboration of the DCM hypothesis
+## Explanation of the core DCM hypothesis

+tl/dr: the social mode is defined by its opposition to the default mode

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).